benpiper/osint-docker/readme.md

 # How to use this repo

-Each tool has its own folder wherein you'll find a `Dockerfile` and a `readme.md` with instructions.
+Each tool has its own folder wherein you'll find a `Dockerfile` and a `readme.md` with instructions on how to build and run the Docker image.

 # Prerequisites